argonatorUberTF/Uber-Team-Fortress/README.md

 The Spy has a grappling hook that uses less cells, and can "poon" enemies for gibs.
 Just like in Pain Keep.

 The Engineer can launch drones in a shorter timeframe, does a bit more damage per beam.

+The Engineer spanner attack adds concussion to their enemies and sometimes himself/herself as the heavy tool bounces back.

+The Engineer spanner also reduces armor on the opponent and the attacker gets misc cells from the players ammo vest that is ripped off with the tool.

 The Engineer gets a gravity gun, and can have a Tesla and Sentry built at the same time.
 Stack the death dealing high, rawhide!

 All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with "cmd inv".